HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 - settingCodeexampleTemplate_ms.php __==UNFINISHED==__
 - editCodeExample_ms.php __==finished==__ New filename: "updateCodeExample_ms.php" according to new nameconvention based on CRUD.
-- editContentOfCodeExample_ms.php __==finished==__ New filename: "updateContentOfCodeExample_ms.php" according to new nameconvention based on CRUD and the main function of the ms.
+- editContentOfExample_ms.php __==finished==__ New filename: "updateContentOfExample_ms.php" according to new nameconvention based on CRUD and the main function of the ms.
 - editBoxTitle_ms.php __==finished==__ New filename: "updateBoxTitle_ms.php" according to new nameconvention based on CRUD.
 - deleteCodeExample_ms.php __==finished==__ New filename: "deleteCodeExample_ms.php" according to new nameconvention based on CRUD.